research

 Disaggregating between- and within-patient effects of ruptures and resolutions on the therapeutic alliance and symptom severity.

-Click here for the article published by Psychotherapy (APA journal).
 Psychotherapy, Vol 59(4), Dec 2022, 567-571; doi:10.1037/pst0000457 The therapeutic alliance is considered a robust predictor of psychotherapy outcome.
 Ruptures and resolutions in the alliance have been the focus of recent alliance literature.
 Most previous studies investigated their between-patient effects.
-We used hierarchical linear models to …
+We used hierarchical linear models to disaggregate the between- and within-patient effects of ruptures on the

 Disaggregating between- and within-patient effects of ruptures and resolutions on the therapeutic alliance and symptom severity.
 Read More »